 “This is the most immediate fruit of exile, of uprooting, the prevalence of the unreal over the real,” Rushdie quotes Primo Levi.

-What is real but?
+What is real?
 The ghosts of evil or evil itself?
 The movie or the life?
-Is the movie an imitation of life, or an exaggeration, or is all of reality a made-up cosmic fiasco?
+Is the movie an imitation of life, an exaggeration, or is all of reality a made-up cosmic fiasco?
 How can we trust Rene, who so openly wanted the loopholes in his story filled, that he went ahead and filled them and gave a note of caution, but who reads the fine print on 70mm?
 Like Suchitra tells him,

-“The movie is about you and all the people are aspects of you own nature.”
+“The movie is about you and all the people are aspects of your own nature.”
 What if Rene too has jumped into the reality of his own film and refuses to show us any other version?

 Rene’s movie makes the larger arc and becomes eventually the raison d’etre of their American existence, and Rene and Apu move among the artistic elites.
-Fittingly, we see references to cultural icons across media from Byron to Herzog, Moby Dick to Goodbye to Berlin, from The Purple Rose of Cairo to Bob Dylan, from Kurosawa to the Beatles, from Jean-Luc Godard to The Godfather (of course The Godfather), from Shakespeare to Flash Gordon, from Sundance to Tribeca, from Kafka to Gangster (starring Kangana Ranaut) from Tu hi meri shab hain to Parveen Babi to Dilip Kumar and the nexus between the Underworld and the Bombay film industry and Borges and Eisenstein and Nine Inch Nails.
+Fittingly, we see references to cultural icons across media from Byron to Herzog, Moby Dick to Goodbye to Berlin, The Purple Rose of Cairo to Bob Dylan, from Kurosawa to the Beatles, from Jean-Luc Godard to The Godfather (of course The Godfather), from Shakespeare to Flash Gordon, from Sundance to Tribeca, from Kafka to Gangster (starring Kangana Ranaut) from Tu hi meri shab hain to Parveen Babi to Dilip Kumar and the nexus between the Underworld and the Bombay film industry and Borges and Eisenstein and Nine Inch Nails.